simonheimlicher/heimlicher.com/content/transformation/_index.md

 ---
 title: Embrace transformation
 subtitle: Standing still is the greatest of all risks
-description: On transforming the way people and teams communicate, collaborate and measure success in organizations
+description: Most organizations have goals that don't connect, don't adapt, and don't guide daily work.
+Objectives and Key Results (OKRs) solve these problems.
 image:
   feature:
     src: images/growth-feature